dipcode-software/django-cbmail/README.rst

 Example usage
 -------------

-Use the BaseMailing class to define your email like:
+Create a mails.py and use the BaseMail class to define your email like:

 .. code:: python

-    from cbmail.cbmail import BaseMailing
+    from cbmail.base import BaseMail

-    class ExampleEmail(BaseMailing):
+    class ExampleEmail(BaseMail):
         """ """
         template_name = "myapp/mails/myemail.html"
         subject = "Example subject of email"